Probing unexplored spin-dependent dark matter-proton coupling with few-photoelectron threshold in COSINE-100

 No statistically significant modulation was observed in either case.
 Identical fits performed on multiple-hit events consistently showed no modulation, as summarized in Table~\ref{tab:amplitude}.
 In the absence of a modulated signal, these results are used to establish new constraints on the SD DM--proton cross section.

-\emph{Dark matter limits.}|To translate the null result from the annual modulation search into constraints on DM cross sections, we calculate the expected signal based on the SHM.
-The differential DM–nucleon induced recoil rate is calculated using the {\sc dmdd} package~\cite{gluscevic2015, gluscevic2015a,anand2014}.
-The expected modulation amplitude, $A'(\sigma_{\mathrm{DM}})$, for each DM model is derived from the difference in recoil rates between the maximum and minimum Earth speeds ($v_{\mathrm{max}} \approx 247$ km/s and $v_{\mathrm{min}} \approx 217$ km/s), reflecting the annual velocity variation of DM interactions~\cite{goodman1985a,lewin1996,freese2013,schumann2019}.
+\emph{Dark matter limits.}|To translate the null result from the annual modulation search into constraints on DM cross sections, we calculate the expected signal based on the Standard Halo Model.
+The differential recoil rate induced by DM–nucleon scattering is calculated using the {\sc dmdd} package~\cite{gluscevic2015, gluscevic2015a,anand2014}.
+For the Migdal channel, we adopt the atomic ionization probabilities of Ref.~\cite{ibe2018}, computed in the isolated-atom approximation; solid-state corrections to this approximation are expected only at energy transfers of order tens of eV~\cite{Essig2020Migdal,Knapen2021Migdal}, well below our approximately 0.2\,keV analysis threshold.
+The expected modulation amplitude, $A'(\sigma_{\mathrm{DM}})$, for each DM model is derived from the difference in recoil rates between the maximum and minimum Earth speeds ($v_{\mathrm{max}} \approx 247$ km/s and $v_{\mathrm{min}} \approx 217$ km/s), reflecting the annual variation of the relative velocity between the Earth-based detector and DM particles in the Galactic halo~\cite{goodman1985a,lewin1996,freese2013,schumann2019}.
 These physical spectra are converted to observable NC distributions through a comprehensive detector response model, applying measured light yields~\cite{adhikari2018b} and quenching factors~\cite{lee2024}, processed through detailed waveform simulations~\cite{choi2024}.

 Because the expected DM signal provides a linked constraint across both the NC-3 and NC-4 datasets, we reconstruct the $\chi^2$ function to simultaneously fit all selected crystals and NC bins: